TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab4.md

   * errors on duplicate definitions of classes, fields, parameters, and variables,
   * errors on missing definitions of classes, fields, parameters, and variables,
   * warnings on variables hiding fields,
-  * errors on instantiating, subclassing, or referencing the main class.

 ### Submission